 French for Years 10 to 11

 The French department follows the Edexcel specification for iGCSE French which offers many opportunities to discover more about other French-speaking countries as well as their festivals and special days.
-The purpose of the tuition for Years 10 to 11 is for them to acquire solid foundations for further study of the language.
-In Year 11, the French assistant sees the students once a fortnight, to polish conversational skill.
+There is a very popular trip to Paris during ACE week where students combine language practice with visits to cultural places of interest.

 French in the Sixth Form

-At A Level, students are taught the OCR specification.
+At A Level, students are taught the AQA specification.
 All students have weekly classes to work on their spoken French with a native speaker, either in small groups or on a one-to-one basis (for Year 13).
 IB students may study French at Standard or Higher Level.
 Like the A Level students, they have access to weekly classes with a native speaker, specifically to build confidence with spoken French.
-Cinema and literature form an integral part of French studied in both courses.
+Cinema, literature, politics and current affairs form an integral part of French studied in both courses.